mirceanton/kubectl-switch/README.md

 # kubectl-switch

-A simple tool to manage and switch between multiple Kubernetes configuration files.
-This tool allows you to dump all your kubeconfig files in a single directory and easily switch between them as well as configure the current namespace.
+`kubectl-switch` is a command-line tool for managing and switching between multiple Kubernetes configuration files located in the same directory.
+It simplifies the process of selecting a Kubernetes context from multiple kubeconfig files and updating the active configuration or namespace.

+Just dump all your `kubeconfigs` into a single dir and let `kubectl-switch` manage them for you!

 ## Features

-- Manage multiple kubeconfig files in a single directory.
+- **Multiple kubeconfig files**: Manage multiple kubeconfig files with one or more contexts each, all present in a single directory.
+You don't have to generate a global kubeconfig to hold all of your contexts
-- Easily switch between different Kubernetes contexts.
+- **Context Switching**: Easily switch between different Kubernetes contexts from multiple config files.
-- Easily switch between different namespaces.
+- **Namespace Switching**: Quickly change the current namespace in the active context.
+- **Previous Config**: Switch back to the previous configuration with `kubectl switch -`.
+- **Non-Interactive Mode**: Specify the desired context or namespace directly as an argument.
+- **Interactive Mode**: Run the program with no arguments to get an interactive list of available namespaces or contexts to choose from.
-- Persistent context/namespace switching across different shells.
+- **Persistent Configuration**: Changes persist across different shell sessions.
-- Interactive prompts support fuzzy search.
+- **Shell Completions**: Provides tab completion for available contexts and namespaces.
-- Non-destructive operations on your original kubeconfig files. `kubectl-switch` will never edit those.
+- **Non-destructive**: `kubectl-switch` will never edit those.
 It will only work with copies of them.

 ## Why `kubectl-switch`?